-Yarnell Community Presbyterian Church and Pastor Paul Jones enthusiastically endorse support the Stephen Ministry Program.
+Yarnell Community Presbyterian Church enthusiastically endorse support the Stephen Ministry Program.
 Stephan Ministry is a confidential support and Care Giver program.
 Because of our sworn oath to that confidentiality you may never be aware of its work being done unless you find a need for yourself, a family member or a friend.

-So just what is Stephen Ministry and how does it work and how does its work assist not only Pastor Paul Jones but Pastors throughout the world?
-Here’s a statement from Pastor Paul about the place Stephen Ministers play in the Yarnell church and community:
+So just what is Stephen Ministry and how does it work and how does its work assist by Pastors throughout the world?
+Here’s a statement about the place Stephen Ministers play in the Yarnell church and community:

 Many years ago when the Stephen Ministry began in our church I was privileged to take the leadership training.
 What I deeply appreciate now with Stephen Ministry is the way it helps nurture those who need ongoing care.
 I know that when a Stephen Minister becomes assigned to a care receiver that I have a partner in ministry that helps keep me informed and involved.
 Each of the Ministers are personal friends and we work as a team to and for the benefit of those who need a higher level of care in our church and community.